vdemir/vdemir.github.io/_posts/2018-08-29-pyClasses.md

 values.sort(key=lastchar)
 print(values)

-# Sort by the second character in the strings.
+# Sort by the second character,
+# in the strings.
 # ...
 Use a lambda expression.
 values.sort(key=lambda s: s[1])
 print(values)